Beautiful Villages near Porto

 © Pedro Oliveira

-Santa Maria da Feira is a relatively small city that became very famous for organising an impressive Medieval Fair during the first two weeks of August.
-It is definitely the best time to visit Santa Maria da Feira as you will be able to watch recreations of medieval events (such as tournaments) and street performances, eat “medieval”ish food and buy tematic souvenirs.
+Santa Maria da Feira is a relatively small city that became famous for organising an impressive Medieval Fair during the first two weeks of August.
+It is definitely the best time to visit Santa Maria da Feira as you will be able to watch recreations of medieval events (such as tournaments) and street performances, eat “medieval”ish food and buy thematic souvenirs.

 If you are not able to attend the Medieval Fair in Santa Maria da Feira worry not, there is still a lot to do in this beautiful village near Porto!

 How to get there: Unfortunately there is no train connection from Porto to Santa Maria da Feira.
-Fortunately it is a short 25 minutes drive from Porto so you can just rent a car on AutoEurope.
+Fortunately it is a short 25 minutes drive from Porto so you can just rent a car on DiscoverCars.
 You can also take the bus from Campo 24 de Agosto or from Hospital de São João.

 Fafe